Dinosaur Birthday Party

 - Cretaceous Period - About 141 to 65 million years ago - Triceratops, Ankylosaurus, and Tyrannosaurus rex

-Simple table decorations are easy with this dinosaur centerpiece.
+Simple table decorations are easy a plush dinosaur or a 3D dinosaur pinata!
 If you really want to go all out make a paper mache volcano for your centerpiece, science fair style!
 Just make sure the kids are all gathered to see it "erupt"!
 A personalized dinosaur water bottle label at each place setting is a fun touch as well!

 For the menu serve food that the kids will like but give them fun dinosaur inspired names -